eliasu/stegreif_25/content/collections/programme/en/freesolo-workshops1.md

         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'necessary know-how'
       -
         type: text
         text: '.
-Since its foundation, the Stegreif Orchestra has been cultivating a collective musical collaboration and is now passing on this experience with the #freesolo project. '
+Since its foundation, the Stegreif Orchestra has been cultivating a collective musical collaboration and is now passing on this experience with the freesolo project. '
   -
     type: paragraph
     attrs: